A Reliable Integrated System

 Air Travel and Cargo Transport

-Prince George International Airport (YXS) is located on trans-Pacific flight paths, providing a convenient alternative to Anchorage, Alaska for refueling and cargo handling.
+Prince George International Airport (YXS) is located on trans-Pacific flight paths, providing a convenient alternative to Anchorage, Alaska for refuelling and cargo handling.
 This airport has the fourth longest commercial runway in Canada and can accommodate the wide-body cargo carriers that travel between Asia and North America.

 Vancouver International Airport (YVR) is Canada’s busiest passenger and freight air link to Asia.
 YVR will invest $5.6 billion on expanded terminals, new taxiways and improved roads and bridges to attract new carriers, improve the travel experience and more effectively move cargo over the next twenty years.